This guide overviews partnership with the Holy Spirit. This concept is based on Jesus’ description of the Spirit in John 14-16.

 Now that you have been reminded of the gospel and what Christ has already done, you can respond out of the overflow of his work.
-The Spirit is always pointing to Christ so that we obey God because we love him and not out of duty, obligation or fear.
-When we try to respond to the Spirit’s leading without first remembering the gospel, we end up relying on ourselves.
-Remembering the gospel helps us to continue walking in step with the Spirit.
+When you try to respond to the Spirit’s leading without first remembering the gospel, you end up relying on yourself.
+Remembering the gospel helps you to continue walking in step with the Spirit.

-What might God be asking you to do?
+- What might God be asking you to do?

-What kingdom activity might the Spirit be leading you to begin?
+- What kingdom activity might the Spirit be leading you to begin?

-What activity might the Spirit be leading you to stop?
+- What activity might the Spirit be leading you to stop?

-What does it look like to disobey or not follow the Spirit?
+- What does it look like to disobey or not follow the Spirit?